MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0050-applicationobjectextensibilitychangenotallowed.md

 In version 2.0, the enum `MyEnum` remains not extensible, because the default property value is also false for enums.

-### Example 3 - Removing the Extensible property on object types which are extensible by default.
+### Example 3 - Removing the Extensible property on object types which are extensible by default

 For object for which the default property value for the Extensible property is true, removing the property makes the object extensible.